High Net Worth Divorce Scotland | Specialist Legal Advice

 Important aspects include:

-• Matrimonial Property Definition: Assets acquired during marriage up to the separation date count as matrimonial property.
+Assets acquired during marriage up to the separation date count as matrimonial property

-• Clean Break Principle: Scottish law favours one-time financial settlements rather than ongoing payments.
+Scottish law favours one-time financial settlements rather than ongoing payments

-• Fair Division: Equal sharing of matrimonial assets is the starting point, but special circumstances can justify unequal division.
+Equal sharing of matrimonial assets is the starting point, special circumstances considered

-• No-Fault Divorce: Separation periods of one year (with consent) or two years (without consent) establish grounds for divorce.
+Separation periods of 1 year (with consent) or 2 years (without consent) establish grounds

-• Limited Spousal Maintenance: Financial support between spouses typically lasts no more than three years.
+Financial support between spouses typically lasts no more than three years

 Our high net worth divorce Scotland lawyers have deep expertise in applying these principles to complex cases.
 For more information on Scottish divorce laws, you can visit the Scottish Courts and Tribunals Service website.